awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cfigs-dash-encryption.md

-# Encryption Fields<a name="cfigs-dash-encryption"></a>
+# Encryption fields<a name="cfigs-dash-encryption"></a>

 Protect your content from unauthorized use through encryption\.
 Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.

 **Note**
 To encrypt content, you must have a DRM solution provider, and be set up to use encryption\.
-For information, see [Content Encryption in AWS Elemental MediaPackage](using-encryption.md)\.
+For information, see [Content encryption in AWS Elemental MediaPackage](using-encryption.md)\.

 To serve content with copyright protection, choose **Encryption ** and complete the additional fields as follows: